ad-freiburg/esa2018-experiment/BLOGPOST.md

 1. How many papers that looked like "clear" accepts in one PC were rejected by the other PC, if any?
 2. How many papers that looked like "clear" rejects in one PC were accepted by the other PC, if any?
-3. How well do the rankings of the two PCs correlate and is there a natural cutoff for the number of accepted papers?
+3. How well do the rankings of the two PCs correlate and is there a natural cutoff to determine the set of accepted papers?
 4. Do the discussions of the papers between PC members help decrease the randomness of the decisions?
 5. And finally, what does this all mean for the future of peer review?